obonaventure/cnp3/book/network/network.rst

 ICMP version 4
 ==============

-When IPv4 packets are processed, it is sometimes necessary for intermediate routers or the destination host to inform the sender of the packet of a problem that occured while processing the packet.
+When IPv4 packets are processed, it is sometimes necessary for intermediate routers or the destination host to inform the sender of the packet of a problem that occurred while processing the packet.
 The TCP/IP protocol suite contains the Internet Control Message Protocol (ICMP).
 ICMP is defined in :rfc:`792`.
 ICMP messages are carried as the payload of IP packets (the protocol value reserved for ICMP is `1`).
 An ICMP message is composed of an 8 bytes header and a variable length payload that usually contains the first bytes of the packet that triggered the transmission of the ICMP message.

 .. figure:: fig/network-fig-069-c.png
    :align: center
+   :scale: 50

    ICMP version 4